Maggie Sawyer: Fictional character biography

-Maggie was introduced in Superman (2nd series) in April 1987, as Captain Sawyer of the Metropolis Special Crimes Unit, a special branch of the Metropolis police force that handles superpowered menaces when Superman is unavailable.
-Maggie mostly replaced Inspector Henderson from the previous comics as Superman's main police contact.
+Maggie Sawyer was introduced in the second volume of Superman in April 1987 as the captain of the Metropolis Special Crimes Unit.
+She largely replaced Inspector Henderson from the previous comics as Superman's police contact.

-She was added to the Superman canon following the 12-issue maxi-series Crisis on Infinite Earths and the 6-issue miniseries that rebooted the comics, The Man of Steel.
-She tries to prove the police force is more efficient than a vigilante in fighting crime, and so becomes a constant thorn in Superman's side during the early days of his career, even trying to apprehend him occasionally.
+Sawyer tries to prove the police force is more efficient than a vigilante in fighting crime, and so becomes a constant thorn in Superman's side during the early days of his career, even trying to apprehend him occasionally.
 Eventually, after being injured and saved by Superman during a terrorist plot, her attitude towards him warms up.

 Later stories revealed that she originally came from Star City.
 She married fellow police officer James Sawyer, although she was uncertain about her own sexual identity, and they had a daughter named Jamie.

-Maggie later came out as a lesbian.
-James divorced her and won sole custody of Jamie and he refused to let Maggie have any contact with their daughter.
-Maggie ultimately moved to Metropolis when the SCU position became available and she resumed relations with her family in later stories.
+Maggie later came out as lesbian.
+James divorced her and won sole custody of Jamie and he refused to let Maggie have contact with their daughter.
+Maggie moved to Metropolis when the SCU position became available and resumed relations with her family in later stories.

 Maggie has been in a long-term relationship with Toby Raynes, a reporter for the Metropolis Star.

-In Action Comics #600, Lex Luthor, then a corporate executive, met with Maggie to get her to stop investigating his activities.
-He tries to blackmail her with documentation regarding her sexuality.
-At that time, Maggie was not publicly known to be a lesbian; although some of her colleagues knew, any public disclosure could possibly have discredited her and tainted her career.
-When Luthor injures himself and flees the room (due to kryptonite poisoning from his ring), Maggie is tempted with taking the damaging evidence left behind on his desk.
-She opts to leave the file in Luthor's hands, explaining to Inspector Dan Turpin that she is no longer ashamed of who she is and will not allow anyone to use it against her.
+In Action Comics #600, Lex Luthor, then a corporate executive, met with Maggie to get her to stop investigating his activities and tries to blackmail her with documentation regarding her sexuality, which would discredit her and taint her career.
+When Luthor injures himself and flees the room due to kryptonite poisoning, Maggie is tempted with taking the evidence left behind on his desk, but decides against it.

-Maggie has a close working relationship with Inspector Turpin, her second-in-command at the SCU.
+Maggie has a close working relationship with Dan Turpin, her second-in-command at the SCU.
 However, she originally had a strained professional relationship with Inspector Henderson.
 It was later revealed that Henderson simply disapproved that higher-ranking officers, such as Turpin, reported to her, a Captain.
-He resolves the situation by promoting her to Inspector when he becomes Commissioner during the Death of Superman storyline.
-In the aftermath, Sawyer becomes involved in a covert 'war' between Superman's allies and Project Cadmus, led by Paul Westfield, which had stolen Superman's body for their own ends.
+He resolves the situation by promoting her to Inspector when he becomes Commissioner during The Death of Superman storyline.
+In the aftermath, Sawyer becomes involved in a covert 'war' between Superman's allies and Project Cadmus, which stole Superman's body for their own ends.

 Sawyer's close friendship with injured ex-police officer Eddie Walker is examined in flashback as Walker becomes the hero Loose Cannon.